-Advisory: Completion of ADMJ 110 with grade of "C" or better Hours: 24 (8 lecture, 16 laboratory)
+Advisory: Completion of ADMJ 110 with grade of "C" or better

 Covers use of lethal force, shooting principles, safety guidelines and range qualifications.
 Meets California Penal Code Section 832 firearms requirement for individuals having limited Peace Officer powers to complete a training course prescribed by the Commission on Peace Officer Standards and Training (POST).
 Students are required to present a California Department of Justice certification of no disqualifying criminal history preventing attendance, due on the first day of instruction.
 May be repeated for credit to meet legally mandated education/training requirements. (pass/no pass grading) (not transferable)